Yael Ziegler

 Yael Ziegler (יעל ציגלר; born 1970) is an American–Israeli Modern Orthodox author, Tanakh scholar, and educator.
 She is Rosh Beit Midrash at Matan Women's Institute for Torah Studies and a lecturer in Tanakh at Herzog College.
 She specializes in literary and theological interpretations of biblical texts and is widely known for her contributions to the field of biblical interpretation.

 Biography

 Ziegler was born in 1970 in America.
 Following high school, she attended Yeshiva University's Stern College for Women in Manhattan.
-During this time her studies focused more on (Jewish oral law) than Tanakh.
+During this time her studies focused more on Torah Shebe’al Peh (Jewish oral law) than Tanakh.
 She then went on to study at Bar-Ilan University in Ramat Gan, Israel, where she obtained an M.A. and Ph.D. in Bible studies.
 It was during this time that she became more interested in Tanakh, during what she describes as, "the beginning of a significant shift from an emphasis on Bible criticism to an emphasis on using literary tools for analysis."